 Who does the work?

-3DC will have a full-time engineer on staff and has the capability to tap into the vast network of academic professionals across the UW-System.
+3DC has the capability to tap into the vast network of academic professionals across the UW-System.
 In addition to further enhance the educational mission of the UW-System, 3DC will be hiring 5-10 student interns a year to assist with project development and engineering work.
-This benefits engineering students in the UW Fox/Platteville Engineering Collaboration by providing them invaluable, real-world technical and entrepreneurial skill that are highly prized in today's competitive markets.
+This benefits electrical and mechanical engineering students in UW-PEP by providing invaluable, real-world technical and entrepreneurial skill that are highly prized in today's competitive markets.
 If you are interested in learning more about 3DC, please contact Dr. Michael Zampaloni at firstname.lastname@example.org.

 How does it work?